-The patient’s initial testings are analyzed very carefully as to the brain’s pattern of function and activity.
-Through this detailed analysis we are able to determine the correct neural synchronization.
+The patient’s initial tests are analyzed very carefully as to the brain’s pattern of function and activity.
+Through this detailed analysis, we can determine the correct neural synchronization.
 This information is then used to devise a highly personalized protocol for each patient, with the purpose of encouraging improved brain communication.
-MeRTSM be used alongside other rehabilitation therapies.
-Many patients have reported that they experienced significant clinical improvements after undergoing this type of treatment.*

 Starting as a New Patient

 When you start as a new patient at the Brain Treatment Center Dallas, you will initially need two appointments, approximately two days apart.
 Both appointments will be about an hour in length.
-These appointments will be used to determine if Dr. Miller feels you can truly benefit from the MeRTSM [Magnetic e-Resonance Treatment] Program and, if so, to develop a tailored treatment plan based on your test results.
-Once you have done the testing and Consultation, you are not obliged to begin treatment.
+These appointments will be used to determine if Dr. Miller feels you can truly benefit from the MeRT [Magnetic e-Resonance Treatment] Program and, if so, to develop a tailored treatment plan based on your test results.
+After testing and Consultation, you are not obliged to begin treatment.
 This is something that you will determine once you have seen your test results and consulted with Dr. Miller.

-We use a patented, scientific approach with the neurophysiological data gathered through testing to then develop a highly customized treatment plan that is aimed at encouraging healthy brain communication and function.
+We use a patented, scientific approach with the neurophysiological data gathered through testing to develop a highly customized treatment plan aimed at encouraging healthy brain communication and function.